Breword/tmux/Getting-Started.md

 items may be untagged b pressing `T`.
 Tagged items may be killed together by pressing `X`, or a command applied to them all by pressing `:` for a prompt.

+Each item in the tree has as shortcut key in brackets at the start of the line.
+Pressing this key will immediately choose that item (as if it had been selected and `Enter` pressed).
+The first ten items are keys `0` to `9` and after that keys `M-a` to `M-z` are used.

 This is a list of the keys available in tree mode without pressing the prefix
 key: